julianrichey/CS_446/intel-fpga-bbb/samples/tutorial/06_RLE/README.md

 # RLE

 This is a first attempt at getting something working of our own.

-The software side will send scientific data to be compressed (format? source?).
-The hardware side will perform run-length encoding then send back.
-These interfaces should probably look like the interfaces of GhostSZ or something similar??
+## First step

+Get a memcpy working. cpu -> fpga -> cpu fpgaWriteMMIO64 vs csrs.writeCSR?
+Probably the latter?
+Time them all I guess???

+## Second step

+Get RLE working.

+## Third step

+Get jpeg compression working.